davidobrien1/project-iris-data/README.md

 ### Other analyses of the Iris Data set

-**Ritvik Raj**

 The analysis of the Iris data set used in reference [30](https://guides.github.com/features/mastering-markdown/) by Ritvik Raj uses multiple modules for Python including sys, scipy, numpy, matplotlib, pandas, and scikit-learn.
 The data set is loaded directly from the UCI machine learning repository as opposed to my method of downloading the file locally (except where i am creating the matrix plot using seaborn).

 The dataset summary includes additional information to my summary including the count and percentiles of the different types of data.
-On further research, I learnt that the pandas.dataframe.describe library is able to provide this information.
+On further research, I learnt that the pandas.dataframe.describe library is able to provide this information very easily and have therefore added this data to the summary table using the pandas library.

+Ritvik uses histograms and box plots to represent that data.

+The data is then split into two sets, one to train the model and the other as a validation set

+Different statistical methods are then used to find patterns between the variables in the dataset and the results from the algorithms are then compared.

 ### References